alexanderczigler/dotfiles/README.md

-# My environments
+# ENV

-In this repository I collect scripts and settings for my development environments.
-I tend to switch between using linux and Mac OS every few years so I keep this README as a memorandum to myself, reminding me what to install and configure when I setup a new system.
+In this repository I collect scripts and settings for my development environment.
+I tend to switch between using linux and Mac OS every once in a while so I keep this README as a memorandum to myself.
+The main goal is that this README should contain complete instructions for setting up my environment exactly how I want it.

-Feel free to use any of this if you want but do it at your own risk :)
+Feel free to use any of this if you find it useful but do it at your own risk! :)

-## The basics
+## Keys

-The environment assumes you are using `bash`, so if you are on Mac OS run `chsh -s /bin/bash` to change your default shell.

-### Setting up keys

-I make it a habit to rotate my keys when I setup a new system.
+You can setup new GPG and SSH keys or transfer the current ones from an old system.
+Just make sure that the public keys are setup on GitHub and other places (like servers) that you need to access.

-#### GPG
+### GPG

 The GPG key is used to sign git commits and should be tied to `dev@ilix.se`.